ad-si/adriansieber-com/_drafts/2018-05-13_haskell/main.md

-It's also pretty interesting, that many code fragments which look like first class syntax constructs are actually just normal functions which are defined in Haskells standard library called "Prelude"
+It's also pretty interesting, that many code fragments which look like first class syntax constructs are actually just normal functions which are defined in Haskell's standard library called "Prelude"

 e.g. the `&` I used before is actually just a function with the signature `(&) :: a -> (a -> b) -> b`, meaning it takes a value of some type `a`,